se-edu/se-book/common/definitions.md

 <div id="def-feature-list">

-**Feature List**: A list of features (or functionalities) _grouped according to some criteria_ such as priority (e.g. must-have, nice-to-have, etc. ), order of delivery, object or process related (e.g. order-related, invoice-related, etc.)
+**Feature List**: A list of features of a product _grouped according to some criteria_ such as aspect, priority, order of delivery, etc.

 </div>